cfsghost/fluxer.js/README.md

 ### Actions Customization

-By default, actions will fire the event with the action name of itself, but it should be able to fire one or more events in one triggered action rather than one-to-one relationship.
+By default, actions will fire the event with the action name of itself, but it should be able to fire more events in one triggered action rather than one-to-one relationship.
 In fluxer.js, it is possible to customize actions for triggering specific store in runtime.
 Just replacing action handler for this purpose, then you can use `this.$emit` to fire the event what you want instead of origin.

 Here is an example:
 ```js